artistCDMJ/Draw2Paint/README.md

 **Guide** - while canvas is selected, this creates an Empty controller for placement as a pivot for origin.
 Place the created empty, and then re-press the Guide button to assign that location as the Image Pivot.
 Turn on X and/or Y Symmetry underneath and painting will act on the controller position.
 To replace the controller and reset the image pivot, press **Recenter Guide**.
 Hide or Delete the Guide controller depending on personal preference.

 **Mask Controls**
-Align Selected Mask Objects - icons indicate the relation the selected masks should reflect once pressed

 Map and Apply Material to Mask